bananarama92/FBC-fork/_INDEX.md

 ![](static/bceNowOnline.png)

-BCE can notify you when friends come and go.
+FBC can notify you when friends come and go.

 ### Beep Enhancements

 ![](static/bceMessagePreviewDemo.png)

-BCE will display a snippet of the message received in beeps in chat, and clicking the message takes you directly to the beep.
+FBC will display a snippet of the message received in beeps in chat, and clicking the message takes you directly to the beep.
 This functionality is incompatible with BcUtil and disabled, when that addon is detected.

 ### Accurate Timer Durations

 ![](static/bceTimerInput.png)

-BCE allows you to set timer locks at a greater accuracy.
+FBC allows you to set timer locks at a greater accuracy.
 Does not allow exceeding maximum duration of the locks.

 ### Automatic relogin

-BCE can automatically enter your password, when you lose connection to the game.
-You can enable this by choosing to save your login after entering your details, but before clicking login, by clicking on the "Save (BCE)" button.
+FBC can automatically enter your password, when you lose connection to the game.
+You can enable this by choosing to save your login after entering your details, but before clicking login, by clicking on the "Save (FBC)" button.
 You can then populate the login by pressing the name on the left for future logins, and remove it there, also disabling the auto-relogin. **Warning**: this does store your password in plaintext in your local storage, where malicious scripts could theoretically read it.

 ### Forced Labor: Club Slave

 ![](static/bceForceCS.png)

-BCE allows owners to send their submissives to work as club slaves, when both are running the same version of BCE.
+FBC allows owners to send their submissives to work as club slaves, when both are running the supported versions of FBC.

 ### Extended Wardrobe

 ![](static/bceExtendedWardrobe.png)

-BCE allows expanding your wardrobe to 96 slots.
+FBC allows expanding your wardrobe to 96 slots.
 Note that this will make the wardrobe open a bit slower.

 ### Layer-priority editor and ability to loosen/tighten restraints

 ![](static/bceLayering1.png)
 ![](static/bceLayering2.png)

-BCE allows manual editing of an asset's priority — the value the game uses to decide what item shows over others — as well as the difficulty to struggle out of a restraint.
+FBC allows manual editing of an asset's priority — the value the game uses to decide what item shows over others — as well as the difficulty to struggle out of a restraint.
 When you select an item, you should see either:

 - a number field and a validate button at the top-right for clothing,
 - two white boxes at bottom-left for restraints: one will open the option to modify layer priority while the other allows loosening/tightening restraints.